omeka/plugin-ShortcodeCarousel/README.md

 # Shortcode Carousel

 ## Description
-Omeka Classic plugin to add a shortcode to create a carousel of items

-The plugin adds a shortcode to create a carousel of items using jCarousel.
+Omeka Classic plugin that adds a shortcode to create a carousel of items using jCarousel.

 The basic shortcode is `[carousel]`.
 The shortcode `[recent_carousel]` and `[featured_carousel]` are shortcuts to creating a carousel of recent and featured items, respectively.

 ## Installation